js2me/stonex/README.md

 ### `StonexStore`[[Source link]](./src/StonexStore.ts#L33)
 `import { StonexStore } from 'stonex'`

-Create a new stonex store
+Creates a new stonex store.
+Combining all your stonex modules together and allows to use them in your application.

 Have two arguments: